-Pre-heat your skillet or pan to around 195 degree C, this is probably the optimum drop temperature using this method.
+Pre-heat your skillet or pan to around 200 degree C, this is probably the optimum drop temperature using this method.
 Much cooler and you risk your green beans not drying sufficiently by the “turn point” (TP), and any hotter, you and you risk scorching the beans early on and into your roast.
 At this stage, the cooler beans will drop the skillet temperature.

 While your pan is pre-heating, weigh out 100g of Green Bean.
 Try not use more beans as it will be difficult to get an even roast in your skillet or pan, which is the main aim by the end of the roast.